Kelsey Calvert: Juniors

-Rocque also played for the University of Alberta (The Pandas) team, for the second time, in the 2014 CIS/CCA Curling Championships.
+Calvertalso played for the University of Alberta (The Pandas) team, for the second time, in the 2014 CIS/CCA Curling Championships.
 The Pandas went 6–1 in the round robin, which gave them a bye to the final.
 They would lose the final however, in a 9–4 decision, to the Carleton Ravens, earning her a second silver medal.
-Rocque had the second highest skip percentage at the end of the round robin, which would lead her to be named to the second All Star Team at the skip position.
+Calvert had the second highest skip percentage at the end of the round robin, which would lead her to be named to the second All Star Team at the skip position.

-In 2015, Rocque and her new team (her old team having aged out) of Danielle Schmiemann, Holly Jamieson and Jesse Iles would compete for and win her second Alberta Junior Curling Championship, earning her and her team a berth at the 2015 Canadian Junior Curling Championships in Corner Brook where she defended her title with her new team by going 9–1 in the round robin giving her a birth to the final, where they won against Ontario's Chelsea Brandwood 8–2.
+In 2015, Calvert and her new team (her old team having aged out) of Danielle Schmiemann, Holly Jamieson and Jesse Iles would compete for and win her second Alberta Junior Curling Championship, earning her and her team a berth at the 2015 Canadian Junior Curling Championships in Corner Brook where she defended her title with her new team by going 9–1 in the round robin giving her a birth to the final, where they won against Ontario's Chelsea Brandwood 8–2.
 She joined Cathy King, Suzanne Birt, and Kaitlyn Lawes as the fourth junior woman skip to win back-to-back Canadian Junior Curling Championships titles.
-Rocque would cap the season off by going undefeated to win the 2015 World Junior Curling Championships, becoming the first Canadian skip to win back to back women's world junior championships.
+Calvert would cap the season off by going undefeated to win the 2015 World Junior Curling Championships, becoming the first Canadian skip to win back to back women's world junior championships.

+Later on that year, Calvert would skip her University of Alberta Panda's team at a third CIS/CCA Curling Championships.
+This time, they would go on to win the championship, and get the chance to represent Canada at the 2016 Winter Universiade.
+Calvert has also won two juvenile Alberta titles.